PhantomCreation/wslave/README.md

 WSlave
 ======
 WSlave, short for "word slave", is a WordPress control tool.

-*"Word slave" is an archaic term that refers to someone being bound to [a slave to] the words of a contract.
+*"Word Slave" is an archaic term that refers to someone being bound to [a slave to] the words of a contract.
 Since most WordPress work is usually done under contract the naming seemed doubly-appropriate.
-The name make no reference to actual slavery, and we have no particular intention of changing the name; but if, even after reading this explanation, you feel the name is inappropriate, then please suggest an alternative and we shall consider changing the name.*
+The name make no reference to actual slavery, and we have no particular intention of changing the name; but if, even after reading this explanation, you feel the name is inappropriate, then please suggest an alternative and we may consider changing the name.*

 Details
 -------